-12.15.3.4 To the extent required by law, some extensions to FMLA Leave may be granted when the leave is necessitated by a worker's work-related injury/illness, a pregnancy related disability, or a "disability" as defined under the Americans with Disabilities Act and/or the Fair Employment and Housing Act ("FEHA").
-When the reason for CFRA leave was the worker's serious health condition, which also constitutes a "disability" under the FEHA and the worker cannot return to work at the conclusion of the CFRA leave, the Office will engage in an interactive process to determine whether an extension of leave would constitute a reasonable accommodation under the FEHA.
-In addition, in some circumstances and in accordance with applicable law, an extension to FMLA Leave may be granted when the leave is taken to care for a registered domestic partner and/or a registered domestic partner's child.
+12.15.3.4 The Office may grant additional unpaid leave at the conclusion of Family Medical leave and once paid leaves are exhausted.
+When a worker is absent due to the worker's own serious health condition, which also constitutes a "disability" under the Americans with Disabilities Act (ADA) or Fair Employment and Housing Act (FEHA), and the worker cannot return to work at the conclusion of all paid and unpaid leaves, the Office will engage in an interactive process to determine whether an extension of leave would constitute a reasonable accommodation under the FEHA.
+In addition, in some circumstances and in accordance with applicable law, the Office may exercise discretion to grant additional unpaid leave to care for a registered domestic partner and/or a registered domestic partner's child.
 Certain restrictions on these benefits may apply.

-12.15.4 Notice and Certification
+12.15.4 Notice and Certification of Family Medical Leave, Military Caregiver Leave (FMLA/CFRA)

-12.15.4.1 Bonding, Family Care, Serious Health Condition Leave, and Military Caregiver Leave Requirements
+12.15.4.1 Family Medical Leave, Military Caregiver Leave (FMLA/CFRA)